mskcc/mimsi/README.md

 #### List of Microsatellite Regions

 A list of microsatellite regions needs to be provided as a tab-separated text file.
 A (very) short example list demonstrating the required columns is provided in the ```/utils/example_ms_list.txt``` file.
 A  version of the file we used in testing/training is also available in the utils directory as 'microsatellites_impact_only.list'.
 NOTE: The sites present in this file focus on the regions targeted by MSK-IMPACT, the NGS assay utilized in our institute.
 You may use this or feel free to focus on sites particular to your own panel.
 These files were generated utilizing the excellent MSI Scan functionality from [MSISensor](https://github.com/ding-lab/msisensor).

+#### Trained Models
+MiMSI was developed and tested with varying coverage levels and different pooling mechanisms.
+We have provided four fully-trained models in the models directory - two different coverage levels (100x and 200x combined tumor & normal) with two different pooling mechanisms (average and attention).
+If you would like to use the attention models (indicated with an "_attn" suffix) include the ```--use-attention``` flag when calling analyze or evaluate_sample.
+The coverage levels can be set via the ```--coverage``` cli arg.
+The 200x model is the default, and for running the 100x models use ```--coverage 50```.

 ### Running an individual sample